metabase/metabase/docs/questions/query-builder/expressions/sumif.md

 returns 400.

-> Tip: make it a habit to put brackets around your `OR` statements to avoid mixing up your mandatory and optional conditions.
+> Tip: make it a habit to put brackets around your `AND` and `OR` statements to avoid making mandatory conditions optional, and vice versa.

-## Conditional subtotal
+## Conditional subtotals by group

-To get a subtotal for a group, you need to add a [**Group by** column](../../query-builder/introduction.md#summarizing-and-grouping-by).
+To get a conditional subtotal for a category or group, you'll:

+1. Write a `sumif` formula with your conditions.
+2. Add a [**Group by** column](../../query-builder/introduction.md#summarizing-and-grouping-by) in the query builder.

 | Payment  | Plan        | Date Received     |
 |----------|-------------| ------------------|